 Medical professionals and first responders are trained to recognize the signs of blood loss.
-However, people should educate themselves on these signs so that they can get help for themselves and others as quickly as possible.
+However, people should educate themselves on its signs so that they can get help for themselves and others as quickly as possible.

-A physical exam will show whether or not the person has low blood pressure, increased heart and breathing rates, and a low body temperature.
+The easiest way for a medical professional to diagnose hypovolemic shock is through observation and examination.
+A physical exam will show whether the person has low blood pressure, increased heart and breathing rates, and a low body temperature.

-The following tests can help determine if shock is due to hypovolemia or another cause and then locate a source of internal bleeding or find the underlying cause:
+The following tests or devices can help determine the underlying cause of the hypovolemia or locate a source of internal bleeding: